sueLan/suelan.github.io/source/_posts/onViewableItemsChanged.md

 ```
 [code here](https://github.com/facebook/react-native/blob/84adc85523770ebfee749a020920e0b216cf69f8/Libraries/Lists/ViewabilityHelper.js#L300)

-### Timer and Schedule
+### 5.Timer and Schedule
-Inside [onUpdate func in ViewabilityHelper](https://github.com/facebook/react-native/blob/84adc85523770ebfee749a020920e0b216cf69f8/Libraries/Lists/ViewabilityHelper.js#L228), if the user defines `minimumViewTime` value, the `_onUpdateSync` should be scheduled to be called, using `setTimeout`.
+Inside [onUpdate func in ViewabilityHelper](https://github.com/facebook/react-native/blob/84adc85523770ebfee749a020920e0b216cf69f8/Libraries/Lists/ViewabilityHelper.js#L228), if we define `minimumViewTime` value, the `_onUpdateSync` should be scheduled to be called, using `setTimeout`.

 ```js
  this._viewableIndices = viewableIndices;